Marshall Islands: Taxation

 The income tax has two brackets, with rates of 8% and 12%.
 The corporate tax is 3% of revenue.

 Foreign assistance

 United States government assistance is the mainstay of the economy.
-Under terms of the Amended Compact of Free Association, the U.S. is committed to provide US$57.7 million per year in assistance to the Marshall Islands (RMI) through 2013, and then US$62.7 million through 2023, at which time a trust fund, made up of U.S. and RMI contributions, will begin perpetual annual payouts.
+Under terms of the Amended Compact of Free Association, the U.S. is committed to providing US$57.7 million per year in assistance to the Marshall Islands (RMI) through 2013 and then US$62.7 million through 2023, at which time a trust fund, made up of U.S. and RMI contributions, will begin perpetual annual payouts.

 The United States Army maintains the Ronald Reagan Ballistic Missile Defense Test Site on Kwajalein Atoll.
-Marshallese land owners receive rent for the base.
+Marshallese landowners receive rent for the base.

 Agriculture

 Agricultural production is concentrated on small farms.
 The most important commercial crop is copra, followed by coconut, breadfruit, pandanus, banana, taro and arrowroot.
 The livestock consists primarily of pigs and chickens.

 Industry

 Small-scale industry is limited to handicrafts, fish processing, and copra.